-The Blue Screen of Death is a serious error message since it means that your computer has encountered an issue preventing the Windows OS from functioning correctly.
+The Blue Screen of Death is a serious error message since your computer has encountered an issue preventing the Windows OS from functioning correctly.
 And while the occasional BSoD is nothing to worry about, frequent Stop Errors indicate that your PC has more severe problems.

 A BSoD indicates a system crash, but it’s a safety feature to prevent your PC from performing unsafe operations or working in unsuitable conditions.

-Therefore, you might notice a Stop Error if a crucial process stops working or misbehaves, as well as if your OS didn’t start properly.
+Therefore, you might notice a Stop Error if a crucial process stops working or misbehaves and if your OS doesn’t start properly.

 Ultimately, most of these faults—as well as the BSoD—should disappear after a hard reboot, and you should have no problems afterward, except maybe some data loss.

 Therefore, the Blue Screen of Death, while typically an indicator of a severe problem during an OS-related operation, might not always mean that your computer has serious issues.